Error404m/daa/README.md

 ### Conclusion

-The algorithms discussed in this paper can be used to find the maximum amount of gold collected by a miner while starting from any cell of the first column traversing a matrix of N X M size whose each cell contains the amount of gold.In the matter of comparison between these two algorithms both approaches had the same space complexity.
-But, in Approach 1, time complexity would be higher as compared to Algorithm 2.
+The algorithms discussed in this paper can be used to find the maximum amount of gold collected by a miner while starting from any cell of the first column traversing a matrix of N X M size whose each cell contains the amount of gold.In the matter of comparison between these two algorithm in Approach 1, time complexity would be higher as compared to Algorithm 2 in which it would be exponential.
 So we can conclude that Dynamic Programming Solution i.e the Algorithm 2 is optimal and efficient.

 ### References